jfjlaros/memoise/README.md

 - Configurable retention time of cached results.
 - Per function list of formal parameters to ignore, this can be useful when working with references.
-- Per function list of actual parameters to fingerprint, this is useful when working with large values.
-- Results are cached using a key which is calculated from the name of the module, the name of the function and the list of actual parameters.
+- Results are cached using a hash of the following information as key:
-  Optionally, an additional key can be passed when a name clash occurs.
+  - An optional key.
+  - The name of the module,
+  - The name of the function.
+  - The type and name of every parameter.
+  - The value of non-ignored parameters.

 ## Installation
 First install the dependencies: